Benarivo66/benarivo66/README.md

 Hello, GitHub! 👋

-I'm Anthony Izekor, a student at Brigham Young University–Idaho — a Data Analyst and Software Engineer passionate about computer science, data science, web development, and machine learning.
+I'm Anthony Izekor, a Software Engineer, a student at Brigham Young University–Idaho and a Data Analyst, passionate about computer science, data science, web development, and machine learning.
 Welcome to my GitHub profile!

 ---